 75g dried brown rice spaghetti

 Handful of fresh flat-leaf parsley, finely chopped

 1-2 fresh red chilly, deseeded and finely chopped

 30g Parmesan cheese, grated, to serve

 Courgettes are tailor-made for using with a spiralizer to create courgette spaghetti or 'courgetti'.
 Unlike standard wheat pasta, you won't be left feeling bloated and overly full, so you can indulge to your heart's content!
-I first learned about courgetti from famous people that I've worked with who were trying to get in shape.
+I first learned about courgetti from my celebrity clients who were trying to get in shape, but it has since become part of the mainstream.
 I've actually added in a little cooked spaghetti to bulk out the dish, using brown rice spaghetti, which has the advantage of being gluten-free as well as a fantastic source of skin-boosting B vitamins.
-If you want to get skinny, simply omit the spaghetti; if you're hungry, keep it in.
-You do need a spiralizer really for this recipe.
-If you don't have a spiralizer, you can peel the courgette into strips with a julienne peeler.
+If you’re focusing on weight loss, simply omit the spaghetti; if you're hungry, keep it in.
+Ideally, you’ll have a spiralizer really for this recipe, but if you don’t, you can peel the courgette into strips with a julienne peeler.

 Add 1 tablespoon of olive oil and the brown rice spaghetti to a pan of boiling water and cook according to the packet instructions (about 12 minutes) or until tender.
 Drain the spaghetti in a colander and leave to sit for 1-2 mins.

 Meanwhile, heat 2 tablespoons of the olive oil in a large, deep-sided frying pan or wok and add the shallots and garlic.
 Cook over a medium heat for about 2 minutes or until soft.

 Add the courgette noodles and season with a little salt and pepper, then cover the pan with a lid and steam for 5 minutes.

 Add the parsley, lemon zest and chilli and remove from the heat.